• Regulation on Deforestation-free Products (EUDR)

 Q: Are all paper-containing goods I receive from Avery Dennison covered by the EUDR?

 A: Not all products are in scope.
 For Avery Dennison, paper is the primary material covered by the EUDR.
 However, the regulation applies only to specific products identified by their Harmonized System (HS) code.
 A product with a paper component, like a paper label, is in scope, but a film label is not, even if it has a paper liner.
-We are creating an internal product list to clearly identify which products are covered, so you will have the necessary documentation for in-scope products you buy from us.
+We’re creating an internal product list to clearly identify which products are covered, so you will have the necessary documentation for in-scope products you buy from us.

 A: Avery Dennison can have one of two roles:

-• As a "First Operator": We are the first company to place a product on the EU market.
-In this role, we handle all the due diligence steps—data collection, risk assessment, and legal checks—to create and submit the Due Diligence Statement (DDS).
+• As a “first operator”: We’re the first company to place a product on the EU market.
+In this role, we handle all the due diligence steps — data collection, risk assessment and legal checks — to create and submit the Due Diligence Statement (DDS).

-• As a "Downstream non-SME": This means we are a company that receives products for which the due diligence has already been performed.
-In this case, we simply need to obtain the DDS reference number from our supplier and keep it on file.
+• As a “downstream operator”: This means we’re a company that receives products for which the due diligence has already been performed.
+In this case, we only obtain the DDS reference number from our supplier and keep it on file if that supplier is a first operator.

 A: Your compliance deadline depends on your company's size, based on the EU's Accounting Directive.
 The key dates are: